TyagiAkhilesh87/MyProject_Keymaker/README.md

 #### Important File That Are Needed to use this Application ####

-   1 -Install Java Run Time Enviorment (This Give Platform Independency) 2 - Also SEt Java Environment Variable
+   1 - Install Java Run Time Enviorment (This Give Platform Independency).
+   2 - Also SEt Java Environment Variable.

    ##### MADE THIS PROJECT FOR #####